-Bar plots with error bars are very frequently used in the environmental sciences to contrast a continuous variable across levels of one or more categorical variables.
+Bar plots with error bars are very frequently used in the environmental sciences to represent the variation in a continuous variable within one or more categorical variables.
 These are not always straightforward to make with the base functions in R. This page introduces you to making these plots with the package ggplot2.

 Before you get started, read the page on the basics of plotting with ggplot and install the package ggplot2.

 In this examples, let’s use a data set that is already in R with the length and width of floral parts for three species of iris.
 First, load the data set:

 To contrast a variable across species, we first need to summarise the data to obtain means and a measure of variation for each of the three species in the data set.
 There are several ways to do this in R, but we like the

 group_by functions in the package dplyr.
 See here for more details on using dplyr for summarising data.